mohithhhh/Temporal-Belief-dynamics-in-BERT/README.md

 # Temporal-Belief-dynamics-in-BERT

-This repository contains the code and results for the research project *Temporal Belief Dynamics in BERT: A Graph-Theoretic Approach to Interpretable Representation Drift* by Mohith D K, Ishwar Harihar, and Ravi Gorripati (PES University, Bangalore - 500085, India).
+This repository contains the code and results for the research project *Temporal Belief Dynamics in BERT: A Graph-Theoretic Approach to Interpretable Representation Drift* by Mohith D K (PES University, Bangalore - 500085, India).
 The project analyzes how BERT's internal representations evolve during fine-tuning on the SST-2 dataset using graph-theoretic methods.

 ## Overview
 - **Objective**: Track, measure, and interpret representation drift in BERT over 10 training epochs using cosine similarity, similarity graphs, and UMAP visualizations.